 * UMP rivals in vicious dispute over leadership contest

-* Crisis threatens to tear conservative opposition apart
+* Crisis threatens to tear conservative party apart

-* Sarkozy meets his former PM Fillon over lunch
+* Sarkozy due to meet his former PM Fillon

 "It is hard to see how the UMP continues as a party after this," Arthur Goldhammer, an expert at the Centre for European Studies at Harvard University, wrote in his French politics blog.
 "Clearly this is a saga that will not play out in a day."

-Juppe suggested the UMP could hold a new vote, an idea backed by 71 percent of the public in an opinion poll in the weekly Journal du Dimanche.
+Juppe said it was possible the party could hold a fresh leadership vote, an idea backed by 71 percent of the French public according to an opinion poll published in the weekly Journal du Dimanche on Sunday.
 Cope said the idea made no sense.